-In 2019, there were 5 juvenile cases supervised by the Probation department related to juveniles in need of supervision.
+In 2020, there was 1 juvenile case supervised by the Probation department related to juveniles in need of supervision.
 The Court makes specific findings in these cases from allegations in a petition related to the following acts:

-- Truancy: A juvenile who repeatedly absents himself or herself from school or other learning program intended to meet the juvenile's educational needs, or repeatedly violates rules and regulations of the school or other learning program - Runaway: A juvenile who willfully and voluntarily absents himself from his or her home without the consent of his or her parent, guardian, or other legal custodian. - Incorrigibility: A juvenile who repeatedly disobeys reasonable and lawful commands or directives of his parent, legal guardian, or other custodian.
+- Truancy: A juvenile who repeatedly absents himself or herself from school or other learning program intended to meet the juvenile's educational needs, or repeatedly violates rules and regulations of the school or other learning program - Runaway: A juvenile who willfully and voluntarily absents himself from his or her home without the consent of his or her parent, guardian, or other legal custodian. - Incorrigibility: A juvenile who repeatedly disobeys reasonable and lawful commands or directives of their parent, legal guardian, or other custodian.